include efibootmgr or equivalent to grant possibility to add UEFI Boot entry for some boards for internal boot media

 so now my bios i booting freenas in uefi mode correctly

-#2 Updated by Grzegorz Krzystek almost 3 years ago
+#2 Updated by Grzegorz Krzystek about 3 years ago

 Bios Version: 2.90